 Penn State’s Office of the Executive Vice President and Provost has committed to funding $45,000 to be split among up to three subvention grants to support publishing open access monographs each year for five years (2018-2023).
 Each grant will be contributed directly to a press participating in the program for an open access publication of an eligible Penn State faculty authored work.

 Applications are reviewed on a rolling basis.
 If the number of grants is spent in a current year, resubmission is encouraged for the following year.

-- Open access monograph proposals authored or co-authored by a current full-time Penn State faculty member
+Open access monograph proposals authored or co-authored by a current Penn State faculty member

 - At this time, the grant fund will not accept textbooks, works of fiction, creative works, edited anthologies, translations of previously published works, or critical editions.